 - Client portal with various levels of access

 Nothing affects the length of time spent on payroll management like the application user experience.
-The word on the bookkeeping street is that Gusto is the most user friendly solution out on the market right now, which makes Gusto one of the front-runners in the category.
-This is one of the reasons we expect to see Gusto grow its share of the market.
+The word on the bookkeeping street is that Gusto is the most user friendly solution available on the market right now, which makes Gusto one of the front-runners in the category.
+This is one of the reasons we expect to see Gusto grow its share on the market.

 - Superb user experience